September 10, 2021

-Fuller Abdomen Adjustment for Tops with a Bust Dart - Scenic, Vista
+Fuller Abdomen Adjustment for Tops with a Bust Dart - Scenic, Vista, Ridgeway, Plains

-Sizing up to accommodate a fuller abdomen can result in an excess fabric around the shoulders and bust and a poor fit.
-Instead, use this pattern adjustment to add extra ease to a top pattern just where it's needed, while still maintaining a good fit around the bust and shoulders.
+Sizing up to accommodate a fuller abdomen can result in excess fabric around the shoulders and bust, resulting in a poor fit.
+Use this pattern adjustment to add extra ease to a top pattern just where it's needed, while still maintaining a good fit around the bust and shoulders.

 This adjustment can also be used for adapting a garment for pregnancy.

-Here, we demonstrate using the Scenic Top, however this method will work for the Vista Top or any top with bust dart shaping.
+Here, we demonstrate using the Scenic Top, however this method will work for the Vista Top, Plains Dress, or any top with bust dart shaping.
+This method can also be used to adjust the Ridgeway Top (for Ridgeway, disregard references to bust darts and skip steps 1-3).

 Materials